 Managers have clearly defined what they consider successful so that everyone in the company will have the parameters to work within the process of achieving targets.

 Everyone in the company must learn to adapt to market changes.
 This includes understanding customers, target clients, and what they want.
-This of course also involves the use of automated solutions so that the company is always one step ahead.

 The Importance of Operations Management